Cadillac-LaSalle Club Museum

 and Research Center

-The Cadillac-LaSalle Club Museum and Research Center officially opened to the public at the Gilmore Car Museum on September 28, 2014 and serves as the permanent home of the organization's collection of automobiles, display engines, and artifacts.
-The all-new 10,000 sq. ft. museum structure is modeled after a 1948 dealership design from the pages of General Motors book "Planning Automobile Dealer Properties" of that year.
+The Cadillac-LaSalle Club Museum and Research Center opened at the Gilmore Car Museum on September 28, 2014 and serves as the permanent home of the organization’s collection of automobiles, display engines, and artifacts.
+The 10,000 sq. ft. museum is modeled after a 1948 dealership design from the pages of General Motors book “Planning Automobile Dealer Properties” of that year.

-Guests will find nearly two-dozen automobiles within, including a very rare 1903 example from of Cadillac's first year of production; a 1937 LaSalle Convertible Sedan, 1957 Cadillac Brougham used in the film "Driving Miss Daisy," as well as a 1992 Indy 500 Pace car and the 2003 Cadillac Sixteen show car.
+Guests will find nearly two-dozen automobiles within, including a very rare 1903 example from of Cadillac’s first year of production; a 1910 Cadillac Demi-Tonneau and 1957 Cadillac Brougham used in the film “Driving Miss Daisy,” as well as a 1992 Allante’ Indy 500 Pace car.

-Besides the fantastic automobiles displayed within the new museum structure visitors will also find an array of artifacts, memorabilia and educational exhibits that tell the entire story of Cadillac and LaSalle.
-There will be tributes to Henry Leland, Cadillac's founder, to the firm's production history, its support of the Arsenal of Democracy during World War II and its history of providing Presidential limousines.
+Besides the fantastic automobiles displayed within the museum, visitors will also find an array of artifacts, memorabilia and educational exhibits that tell the entire story of Cadillac and LaSalle.
+There are tributes to Henry Leland, Cadillac’s founder, the firm’s production history, its support of the Arsenal of Democracy during World War II, and its history of providing Presidential limousines.

-To learn more about the Cadillac & LaSalle Club please visit CadillacLaSalleClub.org.
+To learn more about the Cadillac & LaSalle Club and their museum, please visit CadillacLaSalleClub.org.